IPGP/seiscomp3_ipgp_maps/README.md

 * 'zlim' fixes the limits (min and max in meter) of colormap, must be set to avoid color discrepencies between tiles;
 * 'landcolor' sets the colormap to use for land (z > 0);
 * 'seacolor' sets the colormap to use for sea (z <= 0);
-* 'lake' fills any flat areas with sea color, despite the elevation value (see level 8 zoom screenshot for example);
+* 'lakezmin' fills any flat areas with sea color, for elevations > 0 (see level 8 zoom screenshot for example);
 * 'interp' interpolates gaps (no values) in the data (useful for SRTM in some high relief areas)

 Lighting options are default (45°W direction, linear contrast).
 See [dem.m](https://github.com/IPGP/mapping-matlab/blob/master/dem/dem.m) documentation to change them and for possible additional arguments.